BestPickZone

 Frequently asked questions

-What is the best YA fantasy series?
+What is the best YA fantasy or dystopian series?

 Is Six of Crows better than Shadow and Bone?